-In his fourth decade of practice, Edward (Ed) Lenci concentrates on the litigation and arbitration of business disputes, especially those involving insurance, reinsurance, and financial services, and the defense of businesses sued in class action lawsuits.
-These two practices came together when Ed achieved a class action defense victory in the U.S. Supreme Court in a case in which the arbitral provisions of a student loan included a class action waiver.
-Ed has, in fact, won a number of appellate victories involving arbitration.
+In his fourth decade of practice, Edward (Ed) Lenci concentrates on the litigation and arbitration of disputes, especially those involving insurance, reinsurance, and financial services, and the defense of businesses sued in consumer class action lawsuits.
+Ed's arbitration and class action practices came together when he and a colleague won a class action defense victory in the U.S. Supreme Court in a case enforcing the class action waiver in arbitral provisions of a student loan.
+Ed’s other significant appellate wins include obtaining the rare remedy of vacatur of an arbitral award, showing that a foreign government-owned bank waived sovereign immunity in an arbitration, and twice keeping his clients out of arbitration when litigation was the better alternative for them.
 Based on his extensive experience in arbitration, including as an arbitrator, Ed drafts arbitral provisions tailored to each client’s unique needs and co-authored the ARIAS-U.S. International Arbitration Form.
 Ed is chair of the Reinsurance Section of Hinshaw's global Insurance Services Practice Group.

 Prior to joining Hinshaw, Ed had his own firm, Wilker & Lenci, LLP, a highly-regarded New York City boutique firm that focused on reinsurance disputes and international arbitration.
 Before that, he was a partner in the New York office of a large international law firm.
 Ed began his legal career at "Big Four" Mori, Hamada & Matsumoto (then Hamada & Matsumoto) in Tokyo, where he interned during the summer after his first year at Columbia University School of Law.